mesosphere/dcos-docs-site/pages/1.10/security/ent/gui-permissions/secrets-tab/index.md

 enterprise: true
 ---
-Access to the **Secrets** tab has not been implemented as of version 1.10.6
+Access to the **Secrets** tab has not been implemented as of version 1.10.6 for non-superusers.

 ---